-- satisfactory completion of all degree requirements as outlined in this catalogue; - participation in all departmental productions and activities, including auditions, production crews, work calls, and production strikes as assigned by faculty; - enrollment in THEA 2285, Practicum, every semester - attendance at all scheduled departmental meetings, activities, and productions; - overall grade point average of 2.5 or better. - writing proficiency a grade of "C" or better in ENGL 1101 & 1102; - theatrical proficiency a grade of "C" or better in all Theatre Arts courses; and - a professional work ethic
+- satisfactory completion of all degree requirements as outlined in this catalogue; - participation in all departmental productions and activities, including auditions, production crews, work calls, and production strikes as assigned by faculty; - enrollment in THEA 2285, Practicum, every semester - attendance at all scheduled departmental meetings, activities, and productions; - writing proficiency a grade of "C" or better in ENGL 1101 & 1102; - theatrical proficiency a grade of "C" or better in all Theatre Arts courses; and - a professional work ethic

 A student who does not meet all of the above criteria each semester may be placed on probation.
 After the probationary period, the student will be reevaluated by the Theatre Arts faculty.
-If it is determined that the student has failed to meet the above criteria satisfactorily, then the student may be removed as a major.
+If it is determined that the student has failed to meet the above criteria satisfactorily, then the student will be advised to choose another major.